mamalito345/PathPilot_AI/README.md

   - **Product Backlog URL:** https://miro.com/app/board/uXjVIicQLWg=/?share_link_id=476687804339 (Miro)
   - **Sprint Review**:

+    The goal of this sprint was to finalize the AI-powered career guidance website by integrating all components, ensuring functionality through real-user testing, and making the system ready for practical use.

+Completed Deliverables:

+- Datasets Organized: All datasets were cleaned, structured, and categorized based on project requirements.

+- AI Model Developed: A model was trained and validated to provide career recommendations based on user input.

+- Website Finalized: The user interface was updated and modernized to ensure a seamless user experience.

+- Chatbot Prepared: The AI model was integrated into a chatbot infrastructure to provide dynamic, data-driven responses.

+- Web Integration Completed: The chatbot was successfully embedded into the website, ensuring compatibility and functionality.

+- Real User Testing Conducted: The system was tested by users and proven to be fully functional, ready for deployment.

+All planned items were successfully completed.
+With this sprint, the project reached a Minimum Viable Product (MVP) stage and is now ready for real-world use.
   - **Sprint Review Participants:** `Tuba İlhan Horuz`, `Duygu Başak Acar`, `Melih Talha Bektaş`, `Saim Berk Akçeşme`
   - **Sprint Retrospective:**
   - **Other Notes**: